enzofaliMELI/kubernetes-project/README.md

 # Kubernetes Project

 ## Introduction
-This repository serves as the project for the Kubernetes course by the Facultad de la Republica.
+This repository serves as the project for the Kubernetes course by the Facultad de Ingeniería UdelaR.
 Within this project, you'll find a web application developed with React that performs real-time calculations of the Fibonacci sequence based on user input.

 The application is divided into two primary components: a frontend built as a React application and a backend powered by an Express server.
 The backend includes a specialized worker module that handles the computation of the Fibonacci sequence and stores the results in a Redis database.
 Moreover, the Express server utilizes a PostgreSQL database to store the historical input values.